-We have already mentioned that Plato's theory that the five regular polyhedra represent the fundamental elements of nature, and in supplement (3.D) to the notes we included the following graphical summary of his ideas:
+We have already mentioned that Plato's theory that the five regular polyhedra represent the fundamental elements of nature, and in Unit 3.D of the notes we included the following graphical summary of his ideas:

 However, Plato's student Aristotle disagreed with this, and his reasons were based upon geometrical properties of the regular polyhedra.
-The first step is a hypothesis on atomic and crystalline structure; namely, if pure forms of the elements existed then they should fill a region of space with the corresponding solid regular polyhedra in a manner analogous to the standard filling of space by solid cubes that only meet in common boundary faces or edges; for example, in 3 - dimensional coordinate space we can take the solid cubes whose coordinates satisfy for suitable integers a, b, c.
-A few cubes in this familiar decomposition of 3 - space are depicted below.
+The first step is a hypothesis on atomic and crystalline structure; namely, if pure forms of the elements existed then they should fill a region of space with the corresponding solid regular polyhedra in a manner analogous to the standard filling of space by solid cubes that only meet in common boundary faces or edges; for example, in the 3 - dimensional coordinate plane we can take the solid cubes whose coordinates satisfy for suitable integers a, b, c.
+Aristotle claimed that the only solid regular polyhedra which fill space in a regular manner are the cube and the regular tetrahedron, but he did not give reasons for his assertion.
+Between the time of Aristotle and the late 15th century, there were many attempts to understand and prove his assertion about filling space with solid regular tetrahedra, but in the second half of the 15th century Regiomontanus proved that one cannot find a regular decomposition of 3 - dimensional space into solid regular tetrahedra that all have the same size.
+The main goal of this discussion is to explain why such decompositions cannot exist.